 Preparing to Move

-On top of using our checklist to prepare for your move, there are additional actions you will need to take with a dog.
-If you know your pet gets nervous or has motion sickness, you will want to see your vet and possibly get medication.
-If you are unsure of whether your pet gets sick or anxious in the car, try taking them for drives.
+On top of using our checklist to prepare for your move, you’ll need to take additional steps to make sure that your pet is as comfortable as possible before the drive or flight itself.
+If you know your pet gets nervous or has motion sickness, you’ll want to get your vet’s opinion on sedatives or other medications.
+If you’re unsure as to whether your pet gets sick or anxious in the car, try taking them on drives ahead of time and observing their behavior.

 - excessive drooling